vkbo/novelWriter/docs/source/int_started.rst

    make html

-If successful, the documentation should be available in the ``docs/build/html`` folder.
+If successful, the documentation should be available in the ``docs/build/html`` folder and you can open the ``index.html`` file in your browser.

 The documentation can also be built for the Qt Assistant.
 To build the help packages from the documentation source, run the following from the root source folder: